Nikolaos P. Daskalakis, MD, PhD | NG-TBL Director

 Fun fact: Athina enjoys writing (and it is her preferred way of communication) – the longest Christmas card she’s written (to date) is 8 A5 pages long!

-Marina is a visiting research fellow at NG-TBL since November 2021.
+Marina is a PhD student at NG-TBL since September 2022.
 She is also an affiliate member of the Broad Institute.
-This September 1st 2022 she became the first PhD student of the NG-TBL.
 Her project “Human brain transcriptomic signature of PTSD and MDD due to environmental and genetic factors” studies the impact of trauma timing at the molecular level.
-She is also interested on the impact of trauma upon the reward system to study the link between trauma and anhedonia.
+She is also interested in the impact of trauma on the reward system to study the link between trauma and anhedonia.
 She is focused on the modulating role of epigenetic mechanisms accounting for this relation.

 Marina received a BSc in Psychology from the University of Valencia, Spain, and her MSc in Fundamental Neuroscience at Maastricht University, The Netherlands